9 Cheap Ways to Block Your Neighbor’s View into Your Yard

 You can also add a patio table with an umbrella for some additional overhead shade and privacy.

-Meanwhile, panels of roll-up bamboo fencing on Wayfair and Home Depot go for about $75 to $100 for a 6-foot high by 16 feet wide section.
+Meanwhile, you can find panels of roll-up bamboo fencing on Wayfair and Home Depot.

 To add greenery to your own backyard, plant vines around the structure.
 Many vining plants will quickly grow from a one- to two-gallon nursery pot to 6 feet high or more.